Philippine ruling party leaders endorse Duterte for V-P in 2022

-MANILA (REUTERS) - Leaders of Philippine President Rodrigo Duterte's political party have endorsed him to be a vice-presidential candidate in next year's election, paving the way for him to stay in power for six more years after he steps down in 2022.
+MANILA • Leaders of Philippine President Rodrigo Duterte's political party have endorsed him to be a vice-presidential candidate in next year's elections, paving the way for him to stay in power for six more years after he steps down.

 The move needs to be approved by the party general assembly, which meets next month.